kensanata/just-halberds/Knives.md

 players what to do.
 We need tables to roll up his demands and associated adventure bones.

-*Arrange a marriage abroad.* We need more of the marble from foreign lands.
+*Arrange a marriage abroad.* You need more of the marble from foreign lands.
 Do you know how to get there?
 Travel there by ship and travel up river?
 Face pirates, cheating merchants, bandits, find a stowaway and be chased by their enemies.
 There is no payment for the marble but